 It’s hard for any mum, including me, to try and decide what would be the best way forward, and then, in some cases to try and encourage their child to give it a go.
 There needs to be a level of trust, and faith in that person.
 Sometimes we are scared beyond belief that there is something going on for our teenager which we cannot fix, cannot make better.
 It’s a scary place to be, I get it.

 I get that, I’m a mum too and I consider all options very carefully to make sure I am making the best possible choice for my children.
 This is even harder when you are not sure of the process, or the outcome.

-So in this case, when this mum got in touch about her daughter who was having breathing issues which had no medical reason, but appeared to be related to a pattern of behaviour, and exacerbated by anxiety, I knew she was taking a real leap of faith in asking me to help.
+So in this case, when a mum got in touch about her daughter who was having breathing issues which had no medical reason, but appeared to be related to a pattern of behaviour, and exacerbated by anxiety, I knew she was taking a real leap of faith in asking me to help.
 I always feel privileged when another parent asks me to support their child, because I know that this is sometimes a difficult step, to admit that you don’t have all the answers.

 My commitment and support always starts at the first meet up, where I focus on making sure that I understand, and can provide an explanation on what is going on and why.
 It has got to be the young person, and the parents decision to feel comfortable being supported by me.
 In this case there was a roller coaster of emotions, being at secondary school, feeling self conscious in certain situations, experiencing difficulties with friendships and generally just feeling really overloaded.

 This was all completely understandable, and totally normal in the early teenage years,

 But it was the ‘symptoms’ which were holding this lovely girl back.
 The worries about what would happen if she couldn’t breath, the uncertainty of knowing what was happening and why which was resulting in her withdrawing from things she had previously loved just to reduce the likelihood of the symptom she feared, appearing.